 H1N1 Nasal Spray Vaccine (cont.)

-The 2009 H1N1 nasal spray vaccine is recommended for use in healthy people 2 years Through 49 years of age who are not pregnant.
-See below
+No. The nasal-spray flu vaccine is approved for use only in healthy* people 2 years to 49 years of age who are not pregnant.

 Must Read Articles Related to H1N1 Nasal Spray Vaccine

 Immunization Schedule, Adults

 At least 45,000 adults in the United States die of complications of learn more >>

 Vaccinations are some of the most important tools available for preventing disease.
 Most children get all their shots during childhood.
 Parents should consult t...learn more >>

 Prior to 2009, swine flu was a form of influenza that predominately affected swine.
 The virus was not easily transmitted to humans.
 However, the swine flu virus...learn more >>